 Early Support Hubs

-The Prudence Trust is pleased to offer a new funding opportunity to support drop-in mental health hubs for young people aged 11-25.
+In 2024, the Prudence Trust launched a funding opportunity to support drop-in mental health hubs for young people aged 11-25.

 As part of our belief in early intervention, we are keen to build the case for a network of early support hubs in the UK, driven by the Fund the Hubs Campaign, Youth Access and the recent Department for Health & Social Care Shared Outcomes Fund.
 Our intention, with this funding, is to showcase a small number of these high quality hubs which bring the model to life.

-We are seeking hubs that are integrated within the local healthcare and voluntary sectors, and rigorously evaluate impact so that the model can be more widely and consistently scaled up and funded.
+We sought hubs that are integrated within the local healthcare and voluntary sectors, and rigorously evaluate impact so that the model can be more widely and consistently scaled up and funded.

 KEY INFORMATION